backtrace-labs/plcrashreporter/README.md

 ### Prerequisites

 - A Mac running macOS compliant with Xcode requirements
-- Xcode 10.1 or above
+- Xcode 10 or above
-- Doxygen to generate the documentation.
-See [the official Doxygen repository](https://github.com/doxygen/doxygen) for more information or use [Homebrew](https://brew.sh) to install it.
-- GraphViz to generate the documentation.
-See [the official GraphViz website](https://www.graphviz.org/download/) for more information or use [Homebrew](https://brew.sh) to install it.

 ### Setup

 Setup script will make sure all required dependencies are installed, including: RubyGems, Homebrew packages, Git submodules, etc. The goal is to make sure all required dependencies are installed.
 Also, it is used to set up a project in an initial state.